Eton College Collections: Fine & Decorative Art

 The Fine & Decorative Art collection at Eton College dates back to the first century of the school's history.
 In this early period, the magnificent wall paintings were first painted within the interior of Eton College Chapel and a pair of benches, carved with the emblem of the Tudor rose and still in use today, were first constructed.
 The collection includes paintings, drawings, prints, sculpture, ceramics, furniture, stained glass and textiles.
 Particular strengths are the oil portraits, most of which are Leaving Portraits.
 These are painted by some of the most significant portraitists of the 18th and 19th centuries, including Sir Joshua Reynolds, Benjamin West and Sir Thomas Lawrence.
 There are 20th-century examples by Derek Hill and Andrew Festing.
-Also, the drawings and watercolours: the collection includes some 1,500 such works, depicting a wide variety of subjects and painted by some of the best-known artists in the medium, including Gainsborough, Thomas Girtin, J. M. W. Turner and Samuel Palmer.
+Also, the drawings and watercolours: the collection includes some 1,500 such works, depicting a wide variety of subjects and painted by some of the best-known artists in the medium, including Thomas Gainsborough, Thomas Girtin, J. M. W. Turner and Samuel Palmer.

 Eton College Natural History Museum

 The Eton College Natural History Museum is run by Eton College.
-The museum is open free of charge during the opening hours listed below.
-The museum contains thousands of stuffed animals, plants, fossils and insects.
-It is located at the archway into the Queens Quad, beside Lower Chapel.
-The museum is open only during term-time and when students are in residence.
+It contains thousands of stuffed animals, plants, fossils and insects.
+Located at the archway into the Queens Quad, beside Lower Chapel it is open free of charge all year round.